You may choose to use a representative to act for you with:

 There are two types of immigration representatives: paid and unpaid.

-- lawyers and paralegals who are members in good standing of a Canadian provincial or territorial law society
+- lawyers and paralegals who are members in good standing of a Canadian provincial or territorial law society,

-- Notaries who are members in good standing of the Chambre des notaires du Québec, and
+- notaries who are members in good standing of the Chambre des notaires du Québec and

-- Immigration consultants who are members in good standing of the Immigration Consultants of Canada Regulatory Council
+- immigration consultants who are members in good standing of the Immigration Consultants of Canada Regulatory Council.

 Other people who offer paid immigration advice

-- representing the applicant during an immigration proceeding by speaking on their behalf.
+- act on your behalf during an immigration proceeding by speaking for you,

-Unpaid immigration third parties
+Unpaid third parties

 Choose an immigration representative

-Get tips on how to choose an immigration representative.
+Get tips on choosing an immigration representative.